c-kendrick/SkyFactions2/README.md

 **SkyFactions2** is a custom Java plugin developed for Spigot/Paper server environments.
 It merges the mechanics of grid-based Skyblock generation with the geopolitical, state-driven gameplay of Factions.

-This repository serves as a technical showcase of complex third-party API orchestration, spatial mathematics, custom data persistence, and event-driven state machines within a live multiplayer environment.
+This repository serves as a technical showcase of third-party API orchestration, spatial mathematics, custom data persistence, and event-driven state machines within a live Minecraft server.

 ---

-## 📖 The Concept (What, Why, & How)
+## The Concept

 **What is it?**
 SkyFactions2 is a competitive multiplayer game mode.
 It takes the isolated, resource-management gameplay of "Skyblock" (where players survive on floating islands in the void) and introduces the territorial warfare of "Factions" (where teams claim land, forge alliances, and declare war).